Gorgonzola: History

 Gorgonzola has been produced for centuries in Gorgonzola, Milan, acquiring its greenish-blue marbling in the 11th century.
 The town's claim of geographical origin is disputed by other nearby localities.

 For example, another possible place of origin is the cheese-making area known for ancient dairy traditions, Pasturo nella Valsassina.
 This is because of the presence of natural caves that stay at the ideal temperature (between 6 and 12 degrees Celsius) to make Gorgonzola and many other cheeses.
 Gorgonzola was supposedly created in the Middle Ages from the years 879–1007 AD.

 There is a Lombardy legend of Gorgonzola's origin where a cheese maker added new fresh curds to a vat and left it open all night.
 He forgot about the curds because he was in a rush to meet his lover.
 He attempted to fix his mistake and added fresh curds to the vat and a few months later he was surprised with a new bluish mold that had grown on his cheese.
 He tasted this and realized the surprisingly great and unique taste of the cheese.
 This was also the first discovery of the process of erborinatura, the creation of mold.

-Gorgonzola was referred to as Stracchino Verde until the early 20th century: Stracchino used to describe a number of young, soft cheeses — and verde refers to the cheese's blue-green veining.
+Gorgonzola was referred to as stracchino verde until the early 20th century: stracchino used to describe a number of young, soft cheeses—and verde refers to the cheese's blue-green veining.

-Gorgonzola has been recognized since 1955 as a DOC in its Dolce and Picante variations — and since 1996, it has been registered as a DOP.
+Gorgonzola has been recognized since 1955 as a DOC in its dolce and piccante variations—and since 1996, it has been registered as a DOP.

-Since the beginning of the 20th century, popularity of Gorgonzola has steadily increased, with exports having exceeded the tens of thousands of tons per year.
-Exports include the UK, France, and Germany.

-After World War II, a new technique called the "one-curd" processing method was introduced, addressing problems of hygiene, quality, and cost.
-As hundreds of cheese factories adopted the new techniques in the 1970s, smaller producers could not afford to modernize and went out of business.

 Production

-Gorgonzola is mainly produced in the northern Italian regions of Piedmont and Lombardy.
+Gorgonzola is mainly produced in the Italian regions of Piedmont and Lombardy.
 The whey is removed during curdling, and the result is aged at low temperatures.

 During the ageing process, metal rods are quickly inserted and removed, creating air channels that allow the mould spores to grow into hyphae and cause the cheese's characteristic veining.
 Gorgonzola is typically aged for three to four months.
 The length of the ageing process determines the consistency of the cheese, which gets firmer as it ripens.
-There are two varieties of Gorgonzola, which differ mainly in their age: the less aged Gorgonzola dolce (also called "sweet Gorgonzola"), which can have a less salty taste and a slightly sweet finish, and the more aged Gorgonzola piccante (also called Gorgonzola naturale, Gorgonzola montagna, or "mountain Gorgonzola").
+There are two varieties of Gorgonzola, which differ mainly in their age: the less aged Gorgonzola dolce, which can have a less salty taste and a slightly sweet finish, and the more aged Gorgonzola piccante (also called Gorgonzola naturale, Gorgonzola montagna).